- Student AffairsStudent Affairs

 Ira Addes, M.D., Consulting Psychiatrist

-Sessions are scheduled according to what might be most practical and helpful.
-Some students get what they need with one or two sessions; others might continue longer.
-If the difficulty in question is beyond the Counseling Center's resources, such as a problem that deserves more intensive, specialized or longer-term therapy than we can provide, the Counseling Center can refer the students to other sources of help.
+There are many issues that are appropriate to discuss with the Counseling Center: adjusting to college, personal or emotional concerns, persistent difficulties in studying, bothersome moods, relationship problems, family problems, or simply a wish to know more about oneself.
+No commitment is involved in an initial meeting, and sitting down with a therapist is often the best way to decide if counseling might be useful.
+The Counseling Center has a diverse group of therapists who are trained to listen and to clarify various life dilemmas or troubling feelings.
+Sessions are scheduled based on what might be most practical and helpful.
+Some students get what they need with one or two sessions; others might continue a little longer.
+If the difficulty in question is beyond the Counseling Center's resources, such as a problem that deserves more intensive, specialized or longer-term therapy that the Counseling Center cannot provide, they can refer the students to other resources for help.

-Appointments can be arranged by stopping by the Counseling Center, located in Scott House, which is directly across the street from Orr Rink (the entrance is in the back on the parking lot side of the building) or by calling (413) 542- 2354 between 8:30 a.m. and 4:30 p.m.
+Appointments can be arranged by stopping by the Counseling Center, located in Scott House, which is directly across the street from Orr Rink (the entrance is in the back on the parking lot side of the building) or by calling (413) 542–2354 between 8:30 a.m. and 4:30 p.m.
 If the situation is urgent, please let us know so that a counselor can meet with you on the day of your call.
-Please see our website for additional information: www.amherst.edu/campuslife/counseling.
+Please see our website for additional information including crisis appointments: www.amherst.edu/campuslife/counseling.

-The Keefe Health Center staff emphasizes prevention of disease and early intervention.
-They recognize the influence of physical, emotional, social and environmental factors on the student and incorporate these aspects into health care and educational programming.
+The Keefe Health Center staff emphasizes prevention and early intervention.
+They recognize the influence of physical, emotional, social and environmental factors on students and incorporate these factors into health care and educational programming.
 In addition to providing direct patient care, the professional staff plays an important liaison role with other campus departments and services.

 When the Keefe Health Center is closed, outpatient walk-in care is available at University of Massachusetts Health Services.
 Please visit the website for current hours of operation.
 Transportation to University Health Services is provided by Amherst College Emergency Medical Services (ACEMS) and may be accessed by calling Amherst College Police at (413) 542–2111.